 The AA and Visit England are the only nationally accredited bodies authorised to give star ratings to hotels

 The AA have been recognising accommodation since 1908 and first introduced the star rating scheme in 1912, recognising and rewarding establishments for the quality and range of their services and facilities.
 In 2006, The AA developed Common Quality Standards (alongside the main tourist boards) for inspecting and rating accommodation.
 These standards and rating categories are now applied throughout the British Isles.

 Hotel star ratings are only awarded and managed by four national and accredited bodies: The AA (specifically AA Hotel Services which is a division of the Automobile Association), Visit England, Visit Scotland and Visit Wales.
-Hotel ratings are broken down into categories based on the different types of hotel in Britain.

 Hotel: A formal accommodation offering full hotel service.